The Big Island swapmeet is April 11th. See the Alert news:

 The closest front of the lava flow has started and stopped several times.
 At the moment it is stopped, however there are still breakouts upslope and along the sides.
 Several businesses had packed up and closed including Malama Market, Longs and Ace Hardware.
 Some have reopened like Longs and Ace.
 The county is now removing some of the lava rock in the transfer station and it is scheduled to re-open soon.
 There is no longer viewing at the transfer station because of the construction.
 Last month our new Governor, David Ige, came to visit the regular Thursday update at the Pahoa High School Cafeteria.
 Remember the Lava is still being fed into the system at the same rate so it has to go somewhere.

 Pahoa Road has been and is very congested and expected to get worse.
 There is still heavy construction in addition to the extra school traffic.
 As was reported earlier several schools combined to Keaau.
 Your SM reports from personal experience that driving in Keaau and along the bypass road in the afternoon has become very congested.
 Give (a lot of) extra time to compensate for the extra-large traffic.

-As was mentioned last month we are looking for someone to be the Section Youth Coordinator (SYC).
+As was mentioned earlier, we are still looking for someone to be the Section Youth Coordinator (SYC).
 It is a brand new, section-level ARRL Field Organization appointment that is available and ready to be filled as soon as we have someone for the position.
 Here are the appointment guidelines that describe the requirements and responsibilities: http://www.arrl.org/section-youth-coordinator

 If you are interested or know of someone who would be just right for the job, let the SM know.